 What is a project’s approval process?

-1. Studio approval
+1. Production unit approval

 Decisions made by studio EPs

-• Approve a project, determine whether a pre-development “investigate” phase is needed, or whether it can go straight to development (see Journey of an NFB Project section for details about the NFB’s development phases).
+- Approve a project, determine whether a pre-development “investigate” phase is needed, or whether it can go straight to development (see Journey of an NFB Project section for details about the NFB’s development phases).

-• Determine whether a project is ready to be greenlit.
+- Determine whether a project is ready to be greenlit.

-• Maintain a balanced slate both within the studio and in relation to the Programming | Creation, Distribution and Marketing division’s Programming Vision.
+- Maintain a balanced slate both within the studio and in relation to the Programming | Creation, Distribution and Marketing division’s Programming Vision.
 This includes a balance between filmmaking experience (emerging, mid-career, experienced), budgets, formats, geographical representation, gender parity, diversifying perspectives and topics covered.
-See the complete list of projects under development and production per studio here.
+See the complete list of projects under development and production per unit here.

 Number of projects accepted per year